vmware/vic/doc/design/vic-machine/update.md

 If there are many options specified to create VCH, and only a few things need to be tuned, the first option is more clear, and less effort to write the update command.
 But if there are less options specified in first create, and lots of changes needed, the second option will be easier to know what will be there after update.

+Preference:
+After discussion with Cheng, my preference is to support both options, cause each one can work well in one scenario.
+We might provide more flexibility to users.

 ## Show Existing VCH configuration
 Right now, there is no user friendly way to view all configurations of existing VCH.
 To support update operation, we need to make it easier, otherwise, update only makes things weird.